DevExpress-Examples/asp-net-web-forms-combobox-format-multi-column-text/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e1331/)**
 <!-- run online end -->

 In multi-column mode, the control’s edit box displays the selected row’s values one by one, separated by a semicolon.
 Use the [TextFormatString](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxAutoCompleteBoxBase.TextFormatString) property to change the selected item’s output text by a pattern.
-The pattern can contain literals and indexed placeholders such as “{0}”, “{1}”, and so on.
+The pattern can contain literals and indexed placeholders such as `{0}`, `{1}`, and so on.

 ![](combobox-with-formatted-text.png)

 ## Implementation Details

-In this example, a ASPxRadioButtonList control allows users to select a pattern to apply to the combo box text.
+In this example, a radio button list control allows users to select a pattern to apply to the combo box text.
 The [ASPxRadioButtonList.SelectedIndexChanged](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxListEdit.SelectedIndexChanged) event handler sets the [ASPxComboBox.TextFormatString](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxAutoCompleteBoxBase.TextFormatString) property according to the selected pattern.

 ```cs
 protected void ASPxRadioButtonList1_SelectedIndexChanged(object sender, EventArgs e) {